Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Method

 \subsection{Problem Formulation}

-In an aerial VLN task, the problem is formulated as a free-form language instruction guided navigation.
-At the beginning of each episode, the UAV is placed in an initial pose $P = [x, y, z, \phi, \theta, \psi]$, where $(x, y, z)$ denotes the UAV's position and $(\phi, \theta, \psi)$ represents pitch, roll, and yaw of the UAV's orientation.
+The aerial VLN task is formulated as a free-form language instruction guided navigation.
+At the beginning of each episode, the initial pose of a UAV is denoted as $P = [x, y, z, \phi, \theta, \psi]$, where $(x, y, z)$ is the UAV's position and $(\phi, \theta, \psi)$ represents pitch, roll, and yaw of the UAV's orientation.
 A natural language instruction $L$ is provided to specify the path that a UAV should follow.
-To achieve the navigation goal, the UAV considers both the instruction and visual perceptions, and predicts an action from the action space (right, left, up, down, forward, backward) with corresponding parameters at each time step $t$.
-Navigation ends when the UAV predicts a \textit{'Stop'} action or reaches a pre-defined maximum action number.
-The navigation is recognized as a success if the UAV stops at a location that is less than 20 meters from the target location.
+To achieve the navigation goal, the UAV considers both the instruction and visual perceptions, and predicts an action from the action space (\emph{i.e.}, right, left, up, down, forward, backward) with corresponding value (\emph{e.g.}, 1-10m) at each time step $t$.
+Navigation ends when the UAV predicts a \textit{`Stop'} action or reaches a pre-defined maximum action number.
+Following~\cite{liu_2023_AerialVLN}, the navigation is considered successful if the UAV halts within 20 meters of the target location.